NParks opens Chestnut Nature Park (South)

 The community builds on the success of the Friends of Ubin Network (FUN).
 FUN members come from a wide spectrum of the community, including nature enthusiasts, architects, historians, students, educators, bloggers, Pulau Ubin residents, educators, and representatives of heritage and recreation groups.
 FUN members have contributed many useful ideas and implemented ground-led initiatives at Ubin.

 The community will start with Chestnut Nature Park, Sungei Buloh Wetland Reserve, and the Park Connector Network.
 For Pulau Ubin, the existing Friends of Ubin Network will also come under the Friends of the Parks community but will continue operating without any further changes.
 This will be gradually extended to more parks to encourage community stewardship.
-More details of the Friends of the Parks scheme can be found in Media Factsheet A.

 Joining in the event was Senior Minister of State for Home Affairs and National Development, Desmond Lee, who planted the Braided Chestnut tree (Castanopsis inermis) to mark the occasion.
 He said, “The concept of the Friends of the Parks community was first mooted at the SGfuture dialogues in January this year.
 I remember meeting many participants who expressed a desire to volunteer their time or play an active role to shape and manage our green spaces.
 The community will bring together a variety of stakeholders to tap on their diverse expertise and ideas, and better structure our community of regular park users and NParks volunteers to make their efforts more fruitful.”